 The Society will not refund any paid admissions.
 In the departments of the Harwinton Fair where it is indicated, exhibitors will be required to purchase an exhibitor’s ticket for $10.00 and include it with their entry blank.
 One ticket shall enable him to exhibit in all departments except Poultry.
 An exhibitor’s ticket shall entitle one exhibitor Free admission to the Fair all 3 days.
 Tickets will be mailed.
 Exhibitors Tickets of $10.00 are not required for junior exhibitors, 12 years or younger.

-Entry tags will not be mailed, they may be picked up on Wednesday, September 29th 6-8 pm only, at the fairground Secretary’s Office.
+Entry tags will not be mailed, they may be picked up on Wednesday 6-8 pm only, at the Fairground Secretary’s Office.
 This is for tags only, positively no dropping off of entries.
-Otherwise entry tags must be called for at the fairgrounds Secretary’s Office 6-8 pm Thursday, September 30th, or between 4-5:15 pm on Friday October 1st.
+Otherwise entry tags must be called for at the Fairgrounds Secretary’s Office Thursday 6-8 pm, or Friday 4-5:15 pm.

 All stock or articles competing for premiums must be entered by the secretary in their respective classes with name of exhibitors.
 Names must not be shown on exhibits until judging is completed.

-Exhibitors must forward a list of their exhibits to the Secretary before September 24th.
+Exhibitors must forward a list of their exhibits to the Secretary before September 21st.
 The Secretary may refuse any entry that is not in the best interest of the Fair.
-Oxen may be entered on Saturday, October 2nd.
-Draft horses on Sunday, October 3rd.
+Oxen may be entered Saturday morning and Draft horses Sunday morning.

 Any evidence of contagious or infectious diseases will result in animals being rejected for entrance.